 Founded in 1976, the American Studies Program has served hundreds of students as a "Washington, D.C. campus."
 ASP uses Washington as a stimulating educational laboratory where collegians gain hands-on experience with an internship in their chosen field.
 Participants explore pressing national and international issues in public policy seminars led by ASP faculty and Washington professionals.
-Students select enrollment in the Public Affairs or Marketplace track.
+Students select enrollment in the Public Policy Initiatives or Global Humanitarian Enterprise track.
 Both tracks examine the same public issues and culminate in field projects assessing those issues in light of biblical principles and Christian responsibility.
-Students in the Public Affairs Track use policy concepts to evaluate contending approaches, while students in the Marketplace track analyze the issues by assessing how business and commercial environments shape different perspectives.
 The aim of the program is to help Council schools prepare their students to live faithfully in contemporary society as followers of Christ.
 Students earn 16 semester hours of credit.
 For additional information and application materials, contact the Crossroads Office.